 Fernie Central Reservations would like to help you enjoy all that Fernie has to offer in the winter time.
-From a an unforgettable day of Catskiing to a guided snow shoe tour or perhaps cross-country skiing around Island Lake Lodge to snowmobiling or dog sledding through the old growth cedar forests.
+From an unforgettable day of Catskiing to a guided snow shoe tour or perhaps cross-country skiing around Island Lake Lodge to snowmobiling or dog sledding through the old growth cedar forests.
 There’s so much more to Fernie than just skiing!
-Please let us look after all your accommodation and recreation needs by calling us with any inquiries or bookings you would like to make with the following activity providers.
+Please let us look after all your accommodation and recreation needs by calling us.

 We’re standing by to help you make the best of your Fernie winter holiday!